 By the walls of the Plaza, there are 48 tiled alcoves or benches, each representing a different province of Spain.

 The semi-circular Plaza faces a semi-circular garden known as the Maria Luisa Park.
 Lush and green, the garden is home to fountains, pavilions, benches and ponds.
-There are many tropical and subtropical plants that I don’t recognize, but its hard to miss the orange trees.
+There are many tropical and subtropical plants that I don’t recognise, but it is hard to miss the orange trees.
 The garden has not fully woken from its winter slumber, but I can imagine what a sight it must be in Spring and Summer.

 1800: Walk back to Santa Cruz – which is about 15-20 minutes on foot from Plaza de Espana.
 We also see the Seville tram.
 It’s unusual because this Tram is powered by super capacitors rather than overhead power lines.
 Apparently this is because the Tram route is set on the parade route for the annual Semena Santa de Sevilla (the Seville Holy Week), so they have to take the overhead power cables down to allow the processions to go through with religious effigies.
 So they have done away with the overhead cables altogether and used super capacitors instead.

-2230: Back to the hotel after a wander around Santa Cruz need neighbourhood.
+2230: Back to the hotel after a wander around the Santa Cruz neighbourhood.